Posts filed under ‘Travel’

 In case you’re not familiar with the Mall of America, it’s a 2.5 million sq. ft. shopping center in Bloomington Minnesota, a suburb of the “Twin Cities” (Minneapolis and Saint Paul).
 The mall opened in 1992 and contains more than 520 stores, two seven story parking garages with a total of 20,000 parking spaces, a giant aquarium and of course an indoor amusement park.

 I was there in 1993 on a big family road trip and it was amazing.
 A building of this size seems like it should have a massive heating system to stay comfortable during winter months.
-But, the architects had a much more creative solution in mind. (more…)
+But, the engineers had a much more creative solution in mind. (more…)

 How to Get the Best Price When Shopping Online